oisinmulvihill/reMarkableTemplates/README.rst

 I'm using this to practice Chinese character writting.
-After some trial and error i came up with a template that allows me to keep open the menu, without blocking writing area.
+After some trial and error i came up with a template that allows me to keep open the menu, without blocking the writing area.
 I can then use undo and eraser as I write.

 Download link: